Carnegie Mellon School of Computer Science: Organizational units

-Student organizations

-Women@SCS is an educational program at Carnegie Mellon whose mission is to create, encourage, and support women's academic, social and professional opportunities in the computer sciences and to promote the breadth of the field and its diverse community.
-Women@SCS has initiated programs, such as the Big/Little Sister program for undergraduates, the invited Speaker Series for graduates, as well as dinners and other social and academic events.
-Women@SCS also sponsors outreach projects such as "Is there a robot in your future?" workshop for middle school girls.
-In general, the committee strives to promote a healthy and supportive community atmosphere.

-SCS4ALL is an umbrella organization at Carnegie Mellon that promotes diversity in the School of Computer Science and coordinates outreach programs to broaden interest, understanding, and diversity in computing.
-SCS4ALL shares many of the core goals of Women@SCS and has expanded to develop more inclusive programs.
-Within SCS, the organization works to develop social and professional activities and leadership opportunities, such as the social trivia night, the "Develop Your Elevator Pitch" event, panel discussions with industry leaders, and the annual celebration of diversity SCS Day.
-In outreach, the organization organizes interactive presentations about computer science at local elementary, middle, and high schools.
-SCS4ALL is open to all students in the SCS and seeks to involve all communities in SCS in shaping the organization and its events.

 Gates and Hillman Centers

 The Gates Center for Computer Science and the Hillman Center for Future-Generation Technologies are home to much of the School of Computer Science.
 The $98 million complex was opened in 2009.

 It has 217000 sqft of floor space, including about 310 offices, 11 conference rooms, 32 labs, 8000 sqft of project space and the Planetary Robotics Center.
 It also houses 12 classrooms, including a 250-seat auditorium.

 Additionally, the Gates Center connects to the Purnell Center, which houses the School of Drama, via the Randy Pausch Memorial Footbridge.
 The bridge represents Professor Pausch's own devotion to linking computer science and entertainment, as he was a co-founder of Carnegie Mellon's Entertainment Technology Center.

 Mack Scogin Merril Elam Architects of Atlanta, Georgia were the lead architects.
 The Gates and Hillman Centers have received LEED Gold Certification.